-I ask myself this every time on work on the brakes of an old car, “will I get away with just bleeding one caliper”, because you know the bleed nipples are as rusty as hell.
+I ask myself this every time on work on the brakes of an old car, “will I get away with just bleeding one caliper” because you know the bleed nipples are as rusty as hell.

-Do you have to bleed all 4 brakes when changing a caliper?
 It’s common practice to bleed all four brake lines after opening any one brake line.
 However, if the brake line you open is an independent brake line, then no, you don’t have to bleed all 4 brakes.

-This post will cover identifying the type of brake lines you have, brake bleeding procedure and sequence.
+This post will cover identifying the type of brake lines you have, brake bleeding procedure, and sequence.
 The type of brake fluids you can mix and the types you must never mix.

-A common mistake when working on brakes is to mix incompatible brake fluid types, this simple mistake can be costly as the system will need to be flushed and it’s possible to damage components.
-I’ll tell you what brake fluids you can mix and what fluids you must never mix
+A common mistake when working on brakes is to mix incompatible brake fluid types.
+This simple mistake can be costly as the system will need to be flushed, and it’s possible to damage components.
+I’ll tell you what brake fluids you can mix and what fluids you must never mix.

 Brake Caliper Bleed Nipple

 I know bleeding all four wheels can be a lot of extra work, especially if the bleed nipples look like they’re really rusted solid.
 I call it nipple roulette – Will they or won’t they shear off.
 If they do, you’re looking for a replacement caliper.